Weimax Wines & Spirits

 saintsbury_reserve_chard.jpg (14621 bytes)Since the early 1980s, Dick Ward and David Graves have been making some of the best Chardonnays in California.
 The fruit comes exclusively from the Carneros region.
 They now even have some of their own vineyards!

 I recall, some years ago, Saintsbury Chardonnay was described by The Wine Spectator as buttery and toasty and then given a score of 69 points on their silly 100-point scale.
 I was not alone in sending in a note asking about this curious score.
 Here was a wine, highly-regarded by those in the trade, yet some dim-bulb at the Spectator could accurately describe a lovely wine, but couldn't recognize it as anything special.
 One or two issues later they had virtually the same description, but increased the points by about 20!
 These days Saintsbury is higher on their list for ratings.
-We still like the wine, anyway.
+We still like their basic Chardonnay wine, anyway.

 I have been fortunate to have been along for a visit of some Italian winemaker's visits at Saintsbury.
 I recall each time being offered a taste of either the first or second vintages made by Ward and Graves.
 These wines, at an advanced age, continue to show amazingly well!
 I remember one set of Italian winemakers going crazy upon tasting a California white wine, well more than ten years of age, which was STILL ALIVE and more than kicking!